lazanet/psd-dumper/README.md

 # PesStatsDatabase dumper
-Tool which dumps latest snapshot of all stats from PesStatsDatabase.
+Tool which dumps latest snapshot of all stats from PesStatsDatabase (as well as latest updates).

 ## Requirements:
  - Python3